andreasm80/blog.local/content/post/2023-06-21-antrea-network-policies-deepdive/index.md

 ## Different layers of security, different personas, different enforcement points

 This post will mostly be focusing in on the Kubernetes perspective, using specifically Antrea Network policies to restrict traffic inside the Kubernetes cluster.
-A Kubernetes cluster is just one infrastructure solution in the organization, but for many a very important one so it needs to be secured with a set of tools to satisfy the security policy guidelines in the organization.
+A Kubernetes cluster is just one infrastructure component in the organization, but contains many moving parts with applications and services inside.
+Even inside a Kubernetes cluster there can be different classifications for what should be allowed and not.
+Therefore a Kubernetes cluster is also in need to be to be secured with a set of tools and policies to satisfy the security policy guidelines in the organization.
+A Kubernetes cluster is another layer in the infrastructure that needs to be controlled.
 In a typical datacenter we have several security mechanisms in place like AV agents, physical firewall, virtual firewall, NSX distributed firewall.
 All these play an important role in the different layers of the datacenter/organization.
-Assuming the Kubernetes worker nodes are running virtual machines on VMware vSphere the below illustration describes two layers of security using NSX distributed firewall securing the VM workers, and Antrea Network Policies securing pods, services inside the Kubernetes cluster.
+Assuming the Kubernetes worker nodes are running as virtual machines on VMware vSphere the below illustration describes two layers of security using NSX distributed firewall securing the VM workers, and Antrea Network Policies securing pods, services inside the Kubernetes cluster.

 ![two-layers](images/image-20230628155554248.png)

  With the illustration above in mind it is fully possible to create a very strict environment with no unwanted lateral movement.
-Meaning only the strict necessary firewall openings inside the kubernetes cluster between pods, namespaces services, but also between workers in same subnet and across several several Kubernetes clusters.
+Meaning only the strict necessary firewall openings inside the kubernetes cluster between pods, namespaces and services, but also between workers in same subnet and across several several Kubernetes clusters.
 But the above two layers, VMs in vSphere protected by the NSX distributed firewall and apps running Kubernetes clusters and protected by Antrea Network policies, are often managed by different personas in the organization.
 We have the vSphere admins, Network admins, Security Admins, App Operators and App Developers.
-Security is crucial in a modern datacenter, so, again, the correct tools needs to be in place for the organizations security-framework to be implemented all the way down the "stack" to be compliant.
+Security is crucial in a modern datacenter, so, again, the correct tools needs to be in place for the organization's security-framework to be implemented all the way down the "stack" to be compliant.
 Very often there is a decided theoretical security framework/design in place, but that plan is not always so straightforward to implement.

 Going back to Kubernetes again and Antrea Network policies.
 Antrea feature several static (and optional custom) [Tiers](https://antrea.io/docs/v1.12.0/docs/antrea-network-policy/#tier) where different types of network policies can be applied.
 As all the Antrea Network policies are evaluated "top-down" it is very handy to be able to place some strict rules very early in the "chain" of firewall policies to ensure the organization's security compliance is met.
 Being able to place these rules at the top prohibits the creation of rules further down that contradicts these top rules, they will not be evaluated.
 Then there is room to create a framework that gives some sense of "flexibility" to support the environment's workload according to the type of classification (prod, dev, test, dmz, trust, untrust).
 Other policies can be applied to further restrict movement before hitting a default block rule that takes care of anything that is not specified earlier in the "chain" of policies.
 The illustration below is an example of whom and where these personas can take charge and apply their needed policies.